oebelus/inventoryManager/README.md

 - **Product Management:** Add, update, and delete products.
 - **Inventory Tracking:** Monitor product counts and expiration dates.
 - **Category Filtering:** Filter products by categories with case-insensitive search.
-- **Dynamic Grid Layout:** The grid layout ensures that the last element covers the full width of the container, matching the width of the sum of the elements above.

 ## Technologies